seykot/worldatlas/README.md

   **Businesses and Startups:**
   - Market Analysis: Enhanced market understanding of a country's demographics can lead to expansion of offices into new countries, better-targeted marketing strategies, increasing potential profit margins.
   - Corporate Social Responsibility (CSR) Initiatives: Data-driven CSR projects can enhance brand reputation and consumer trust, potentially boosting sales and customer loyalty.
+  – Human Capital Development: Facilitating job creation internationally by providing businesses with data to identify new market opportunities and workforce needs.

   ## Ideal Users